You have Grafana. You have Prometheus metrics. You have logs in Loki and traces in Tempo. The data is all there.

 Title: View ${__field.labels.service} details

-On the cluster overview, link to namespace-specific views:
+On the cluster overview, link down into namespace-specific views:

 URL: /d/namespace-view?var-namespace=${namespace}